HirotoShioi/functional-correctness-with-quickcheck/Trie.md

-valid  :: Trie a -> Bool -- checks if a trie adheres to the invariant insert :: String -> a -> Trie a -> Trie a -- inserts/overwrites a key-value pair lookup :: String -> Trie a -> Maybe a -- looks up the value associated with the key delete :: String -> Trie a -> Trie a -- deletes the key if it exists
+valid  :: Trie a -> Bool -- checks if a trie adheres to the invariant insert :: String -> a -> Trie a -> Trie a -- inserts/overwrites a key-value pair lookup :: String -> Trie a -> Maybe a -- looks up the value associated with the key delete :: String -> Trie a -> Trie a -- deletes the key-value pair if it exists
 ```

 2. Furthermore, make your trie an instance of the `Functor` and `Foldable` classes.